olemaire/spki/doc/ReturnCodes.md

 0           | command was perfomed with success |
 1-2         | Bash reserved                     | See [Bash Return Codes]
-10          | Operation Aborted by user         | ex: answering no to a confirmation and exiting 66          | OpenSSL error                     | ex: OpenSSL misused or cannot perform 126-165     | Bash reserved                     | See [Bash Return Codes] 255         | Bash reserved                     | See [Bash Return Codes]
+10          | Operation Aborted by user         | ex: answering no to a confirmation and exiting 11          | CA not initialized                | ex: trying an operation before the CA has been initalized 66          | OpenSSL error                     | ex: OpenSSL misused or cannot perform 126-165     | Bash reserved                     | See [Bash Return Codes] 255         | Bash reserved                     | See [Bash Return Codes]